 The game begins with a free kick.
 Possession of the ball is determined prior to the free kick by a coin toss.
 The team winning the coin toss may elect to kick or receive - whichever they decide, they must do the opposite to begin the second half.

 The field of play is a rectangular level surface with dimensions of 90 yards in length by 40 yards in width.
 There is one midfield stripe (free kick receiving line), two stripes at the thirty yard mark (free kick line), and two stripes at the ten yard mark (goal lines).

 There are six players on each team along with unlimited substitutes.
 Five players may start a game and late arriving players must be entered on the score sheet before joining play.
-In Coed Touch a maximum of three players of either gender are permitted on the field.
+In Coed Touch a maximum of three players of either gender are permitted on the field, with a minimum of two players per gender.
 Substitutions are permitted at any stoppage of play.
 An offensive and defensive captain for each team should be identified prior to the start of play and are the only players permitted to discuss with the officials matters pertaining to the match.

 All undergraduate students and persons officially associated with a residential college who meet general eligibility requirements except former varsity football award winners, current varsity, junior varsity or freshmen football team players and graduate students are eligible to participate.
 Current players are those players who practiced, played or are on the active team rosters after September 25.
 Any instances involving special exceptions require a review by the Athletic Secretaries Ad Hoc Eligibility Committee.